Zadoque/zadcalc/README.md

 ```
 ## Flowchart of Execution

-Below is a flowchart explaining how `zadoque-math-resolver` processes expressions:
+Below is a flowchart explaining how `zadcalc` processes expressions:

 ```mermaid